-A neighborhood in Northeast Philadelphia, Krewstown is in close proximity to both Bucks County and Montgomery County, bordering Bustleton Avenue to the East, Grant Avenue in the North, Verree Road to the West and the expansive 1,600 acre Pennypack Park to the South.
-Krewstown Road bisects the neighborhood right in the middle and includes many features bearing the same name, including, a bridge, shopping center, and of course the neighborhood.
+A neighborhood in Northeast Philadelphia, Krewstown is in close proximity to both Bucks County and Montgomery County, bordering Bustleton Avenue to the East, Grant Avenue in the North, Verree Road to the West, and the expansive 1,600-acre Pennypack Park to the South.
+Krewstown Road bisects the neighborhood right in the middle and includes many features bearing the same name, including, a bridge, a shopping center, and of course the neighborhood.

 What Kind of Housing Do You Find in Krewstown?